ardatan/graphql-tools/website/docs/schema-stitching.md

 ) => GraphQLNamedType;
 ```

-The `onTypeConflict` option to `mergeSchemas` allows customization of type resolving logic.
+The `onTypeConflict` option to `stitchSchemas` allows customization of type resolving logic.

-The default behavior of `mergeSchemas` is to take the *last* encountered type of all the types with the same name, with a warning that type conflicts have been encountered.
+The default behavior of `stitchSchemas` is to take the *last* encountered type of all the types with the same name, with a warning that type conflicts have been encountered.
 If specified, `onTypeConflict` enables explicit selection of the winning type.

 For example, here's how we could select the *first* type among multiple types with the same name: